 Both partners have a role in co-creating a constructive dialogue to heal and repair.
 The problem is that the more the hurt partner pushes for information, the more the involved partner retreats.
 The more the involved partner retreats, the more the hurt partner applies pressure, and what should be a heartfelt dialogue quickly becomes an escalating power struggle.

 How Do You Talk About The Affair If You Are The Hurt Partner?

-In my next post, I will talk about the role that involved partners have in affair recovery.
+In my next section, I will talk about the role that involved partners have in affair recovery.